-"Saints Have A Plan", our successful signature program, began in 2014 to engage students in taking steps in career development each year with the goal of each student having a solid plan of action for life after Saint Martin's.
+"Saints Have A Plan", our successful signature program, engages students in taking steps in career development each year with the goal of each student having a solid plan of action for life after Saint Martin's.
 Students receive incentives for attending recruiting events, completing a resume, cover letter, LinkedIn profile, and participating in experiential learning.